Water pollution in the United States: Erosion and sediment control

 Erosion and sediment controls are techniques used to mitigate sediment pollution in waterways.
-The most common and efficient control method on agricultural land is crop management, which increases soil cover and stabilizes slopes.
+The most common and efficient control method on agricultural land is crop management, which increases soil cover and stabilizes slopes to prevent erosion.
+Planting cover crops, rotating the crops cultivated in each field, and leaving crop residue in place after cultivation can all improve soil retention.
 Without proper soil stabilization techniques, rainfall can cause large quantities of sediment to be washed away into waterways, creating issues with sunlight penetration and visibility.
 Typical preventive measures for construction sites include erosion control matting and mulching, and installation of silt fences to trap sediment not captured by the erosion controls.

 Control of urban run-off

 Urban areas affect water quality by increasing the volume of run-off and pollutant loads.
 One solution to decrease run-off is constructing new surfaces with pervious pavers, that allow rainwater to pass through the surface to groundwater aquifers and decrease the quantity of urban run-off.
-Additionally, proper use and storage of household chemicals are critical to decrease incidences of spills that pollute local waterways.
+Additionally, proper use and storage of household chemicals are critical to decrease the frequency of spills that pollute local waterways.

 Recent large-scale pollution incidents

 Deepwater Horizon oil spill

 The Deepwater Horizon oil spill is considered to be the largest marine oil spill in the history of the petroleum industry.
-The incident began on April 20, 2010 when a semi-submersible BP oil rig exploded in the Gulf of Mexico about 41 miles off of the coast of Louisiana.
-The explosion led to discharges between 1,000 to 60,000 barrels of oil per day.
+The incident began on April 20, 2010, when a semi-submersible BP oil rig exploded in the Gulf of Mexico about 41 miles off of the coast of Louisiana.
+The explosion led to discharges between 1,000 and 60,000 barrels of oil per day.
 It took responders 87 days to stop the spill, at which point the rig had leaked an estimated 3.19 million barrels of oil into the Gulf.
 Over 1,000 miles of shoreline on the Gulf of Mexico, from Texas to Florida, were impacted by the Deepwater Horizon spill.